FAQ

 What are the options for participation?

-There are three options for participation -
+There are two options for participation -

 1. Residency for those with a Bachelor’s degree in any field - This program is for those who would like to become a teacher and already hold a bachelor’s degree in any field.
 We help them earn teacher certification and assist them in securing a full-time teaching position.

-3. Endorsements & Advanced Degrees for current teachers - This option is available to currently certified teachers employed by a partner district and looking to gain advanced endorsements or graduate degrees.
+2. Endorsements & Advanced Degrees for current teachers - This option is available to currently certified teachers employed by a partner district and looking to gain advanced endorsements or graduate degrees.

 How much does it cost to participate?

 There is no cost to participate.
-In fact, West Michigan Teacher Collaborative pays for tuition and coursework for all three program options, plus ensures each participant has a paid position within a partner school during their Pre-Residency and Residency.
+In fact, West Michigan Teacher Collaborative pays for tuition and coursework for all three program options, plus ensures each participant has a paid position within a partner school during their Residency.

 How do participants get into the program?